 We illustrate the small-signal noise analysis with an example.
-Take, for instance, the nonlinear circuit from previous chapter (Fig. 4).
-This time we added the noise sources modelling the noise generated by the two resistors and the MOS transistor.
+Take, for instance, the nonlinear circuit in Fig. 4.
+The circuit includes the noise sources modelling the noise generated by the two resistors and the MOS transistor.

 Fig. 4: A nonlinear circuit with noise sources (i{n1} , i{n2} , and i{n3}).